Code-Institute-Submissions/hjtb-Hurtlocker_OctResub/README.md

 Welcome to Hurtlocker Sports Club.

 The goal of this project is to create a web application for a sports club so that they can recruit new members and securely, and easily accept subscriptions from members.
 The app will provide members with information regarding the club and its activities.
 Users will be able to browse the different activity types and make bookings when they have purchased a membership subscription.
-When they purchase a subscription they will receive a list of the upcoming events associated with their membership and in turn will be able to make bookings and attend the sessions.
+When they purchase a subscription they will be able to access list of the upcoming events associated with each activity and in turn will be able to make bookings and attend the sessions.

 The app was deployed using Heroku and can be found here: [Hurtlocker](https://hurtlocker-jtb.herokuapp.com/)